Marcineku/Game/README.md

 # Game
-It is my first game project this big.
+It is my first game project this big, meant to be an 2D top down action RPG and a end of term project assignment (although writing this project is really fun).
 It's fully written in Java using LibGDX with Box2D for physics and shadows.
 # Game controls
 ### WSAD                 - to move around
 ### E                    - to pick up arrows